Home

 Check your sewing machine accessories to see if you have a single or straight stitch throat plate.

-This throat place is especially helpful for really fine, heirloom-type free motion quilting.
-It has a single, small, round hole for the needle to pass through.
-Your quilt sandwich cannot be pushed through this hole during stitching and the result is less puckering in your quilting stitches.
+Your quilt sandwich cannot be pushed into this hole during stitching The result is less puckering in your quilting stitches.

 Install it now if you'll be using it.
 Remember to only use a straight stitch in the center needle position with it.
+Otherwise you'll be breaking needles.

-With free motion quilting, YOU are in control of the stitch speed and stitch length.
-Because the feed dogs aren't making contact with the darning foot, they do absolutely nothing to physically help you make and control your stitches.
+Because the feed dogs don't make contact with the darning foot, they do absolutely nothing to physically help you make and control your stitches.

 If you leave them up, you may feel a "drag" on your quilt.